Elagabalus: Family and priesthood

 Elagabalus was born in 203 or 204, (Note: Herodian, who lived during Elagabalus' reign, writes that he and Alexander were "about fourteen and ten, respectively" in May 218.
 The Epitome de Caesaribus, written over a century later, states that "he lived sixteen years", while Alexander died in his "twenty-sixth year".
 Only the latter figure coincides with Herodian, and it is unclear if they are using regular or inclusive counting.) to Sextus Varius Marcellus and Julia Soaemias Bassiana, who had probably married around the year 200 (and no later than 204).
 Elagabalus's full birth name was probably (Sextus) Varius Avitus Bassianus, (Note: For a detailed discussion of his nomenclature, see de Arrizabalaga y Prado (2010)) the last name being apparently a cognomen of the Emesene dynasty.
 Marcellus was an equestrian, later elevated to a senatorial position.
 Julia Soaemias was a cousin of the emperor Caracalla, and there were rumors (which Soaemias later publicly supported) that Elagabalus was Caracalla's child.

 Marcellus's tombstone attests that Elagabalus had at least one sibling, possibly a brother, about whom nothing is known.
 Elagabalus's grandmother, Julia Maesa, was the widow of the consul Julius Avitus Alexianus, the sister of Julia Domna, and the sister-in-law of the emperor Septimius Severus.
-Other relatives included Elagabalus's aunt Julia Avita Mamaea and uncle Marcus Julius Gessius Marcianus and their son Severus Alexander.
+Other relatives included Elagabalus's aunt Julia Avita Mamaea and her son Severus Alexander.

 Elagabalus's family held hereditary rights to the priesthood of the sun god Elagabal, of whom Elagabalus was the high priest at Emesa (modern Homs) in Roman Syria as part of the Arab Emesene dynasty.
 The deity's Latin name, "Elagabalus", is a Latinized version of the Arabic إِلٰهُ الْجَبَلِ Ilāh al-Jabal, from ilāh ("god") and jabal ("mountain"), meaning "God of the Mountain", the Emesene manifestation of Ba'al.

 Initially venerated at Emesa, the deity's cult spread to other parts of the Roman Empire in the second century; a dedication has been found as far away as Woerden (in the Netherlands), near the Roman limes.
 The god was later imported to Rome and assimilated with the sun god known as Sol Indiges in the era of the Roman Republic and as Sol Invictus during the late third century.
 In Greek, the sun god is Helios, hence Elagabal was later known as "Heliogabalus", a hybrid of "Helios" and "Elagabalus".